betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 There should be no need for a user with an M8 or higher UBlox module to customise it in any way, e.g. with uCenter, unless it is somehow strangely locked and unresponsive to normal UBlox configuration commands.
 They should essentially all work 'out of the box'.

-Thanks to @unit/freasy, ctzsnooze and SteveCEvans for this epic effort.
+Thanks to unit(freasy), ctzsnooze, SteveCEvans and rabbitAmbulance for this epic effort.

 ## 3. GPS Return to Home Improvements